mikolajroszak/qsp-protocol-node/README.md

 ## Development hierarchy

 `qsp_network_audit.py`
-  target environment is defined in config.yml
+  target environments are defined in config.yaml
     QSPAuditNode gets params from YAML
     config.py
     audit.py
-      everything is in the run() method
-      some logic for distributed audit computation
+      main loop is in the run() method logic for audit computation
       report is JSON and posted to the private blockchain analyzer.py
       abstracts an analyzer tool
-      need to accept parameters in a better way security constraints
+      needs to accept parameters in a better way security constraints
-    network audit service has a threat of price forgery need to control the state of this service uptime monitoring
+    network audit service might have a threat of price forgery (must check) need to control the state of this service uptime monitoring
       metrics